 Sec.
-4907.1 Structure setbacks from property lines.
-The building official shall establish the minimum setbacks for locating a structure on a lot in a wildland-urban interface fire area.
-The setbacks may be greater than the minimum setbacks provided in the County Zoning Ordinance, when necessary to protect a structure from an unreasonable hazard from a wildfire.
+4907.1 Building and Structure setbacks from property lines.
+The building official shall establish the minimum setbacks for locating a building and structure on a lot in a wildland-urban interface fire area.
+The setbacks may be greater than the minimum setbacks provided in the County Zoning Ordinance, when necessary to protect a building and structure from an unreasonable hazard from a wildfire.

 Sec.
 4907.1.1 General fire setbacks.
-Buildings and structures shall be setback a minimum of 30 feet from property lines and biological open space easements unless the County Zoning Ordinance requires a greater minimum.
-When the property line abuts a roadway the setback shall be measured from the centerline of the roadway.
+Buildings and structures shall be setback a minimum of 30 feet from property lines and biological open space easements unless existing permitted buildings and structures are located within 30 feet of the property line or the County Zoning Ordinance requires a greater minimum.
+When the property line abuts a roadway, the setback shall be measured from the centerline of the roadway.

-Exception: When both the building official and the FAHJ determine that the hazard from a wildland fire is not significant or when the terrain, parcel size or other constraints on the parcel make the required setback infeasible, the building official may allow the setback to be less than 30 feet when allowed by the Zoning Ordinance.
+EXCEPTION: When both the building official and the FAHJ determine that the hazard from a wildland fire is not significant or when the terrain, parcel size or other constraints on the parcel make the required setback infeasible, the building official may allow the setback to be less than 30 feet when allowed by the Zoning Ordinance.

 Sec.
 4907.1.2 Fire setbacks adjacent protected areas.
-Buildings and structures shall be setback a minimum of 100 feet from any property line adjacent a national forest, state park or open space preserve.
+Buildings and structures shall be setback a minimum of 100 feet from any property line adjacent to a national forest, state park or open space preserve.
 This setback may be reduced when additional mitigation measures are employed that are satisfactory to both the FAHJ and the building official.

-The Alpine, Bonita-Sunnyside, Deer Springs, North County, Ramona, Rancho Santa Fe, Rincon Del Diablo, San Miguel, Valley Center Fire Protection Districts adopt the following code amendment:
+The Alpine, Bonita-Sunnyside, North County, Rancho Santa Fe, Rincon Del Diablo, San Marcos, San Miguel, Valley Center and Vista Fire Protection Districts adopt the following code amendment:

 Sec.
-4907.1.3 Structure setback from slope.
-Single-story structures shall be setback a minimum 15 feet horizontally from top of slope to the farthest projection from a roof.
-A single-story structure shall be less than 12 feet above grade.
-A two-story structure shall be setback a minimum of 30 feet horizontally from top of slope to the farthest projection from a roof.
-Structures greater than two stories may require a greater setback when the slope is greater than 2 to 1.
+4907.1.3 Building and Structure setback from slope.
+Single-story buildings and structures shall be setback a minimum 15 feet horizontally from top of slope to the farthest projection from a roof.
+A single-story building and structure shall be less than 12 feet above grade.
+A two-story building and structure shall be setback a minimum of 30 feet horizontally from top of slope to the farthest projection from a roof.
+Buildings and structures greater than two stories may require a greater setback when the slope is greater than 2 to 1.

 Sec.
 4907.2 Fuel modification.
 A fuel modification zone shall be required around every building that is designed primarily for human habitation or use or a building designed specifically to house farm animals.
-Decks, sheds, gazebos, freestanding opensided shade covers and similar accessory structures less than 250 square feet and 30 feet or more from a dwelling, and fences more than 5 feet from a dwelling, are not considered structures for the establishment of a fuel modification zone.
+Decks, sheds, gazebos, freestanding open-sided shade covers and similar accessory structures less than 250 square feet and 30 feet or more from a dwelling, and fences more than 5 feet from a dwelling, are not considered structures for the establishment of a fuel modification zone.
 A fuel modification zone shall comply with the following: